AguaClara/Textbook/Sedimentation/Sed_Design.rst

    Head loss as a function of plate settler spacing.

 The important thing to note is that after determining head loss as a function of plate settler spacing, we realize that the plate settlers do not provide much head loss at the design separation of 2.5 cm.
 Head loss through plate settlers is really small, which means that they do not contribute much to equalizing flow distribution.
-So, is this head loss "good" or "bad"?
-It is neither because it is so small that it is negligible in our overall system.

 The velocities of any eddies or mean flow need to be less than 4 mm/s to achieve uniform flow through plate settlers.
-This means that if there is any flow entering the plate settlers at greater than 4 mm/s, the head loss provided by the plate settlers will not help at all to dampen the nonuniformity and there will not be adequate flow distribution.
+This means that if there is any flow entering the plate settlers at greater than 4 mm/s, the head loss provided by the plate settlers will not be sufficient to dampen the nonuniformity and there will not be adequate flow distribution.
 Luckily for us, the upflow velocity through the sedimentation tank is on average 1 mm/s, which fulfills the requirement of less than 4 mm/s.
+The floc filter plays a very important role here in providing uniform vertical flow of 1 mm/s so that the flow between the plate settlers can be close to uniform.

 However, remember the diffusers that distribute water into the sedimentation tank?
-They create velocities on the order of 100s of mm/s.
+They create velocities on the order of 100 mm/s.
 Those high initial velocities are damped out by the floc filter which helps to distribute the flow.
 If we weren't able to use the floc filter to dampen the flow to be less than 4 mm/s, then the plate settlers would not provide any head loss to help with uniform flow distribution.
 This point about uniform flow is really important.

 .. _heading_Floc_Volcano_Intro: